CHAPTER THIRTY—CONDITIONS

 Richard glanced up, and realized their colleagues were peeking in the doorway as well, listening.

 “He disappeared after that.”
 Eve straightened up and put her glasses back on.
-“His wife, his son, daughter-in-law, and grandson disappeared with him.
+“His wife, his daughter, son-in-law, and grandson disappeared with him.
 I haven’t heard anything else about any of them.
-I’d kind of assumed they’d left the country or something, to avoid the legal fallout.”
+I’d kind of assumed they’d left the country or something, to dodge the legal fallout.”
 She shook her head again.
 “It breaks my heart that Michael seems to have grown up in his grandfather’s shadow.
 And I can’t believe he got to one of ours too, after all these years.”

 Richard looked back to the paused visual memory feed on his laptop screen.
 James was speaking with Benson, eager to please.
 Despite the evident weeks of sleepless nights and overwork in his narrow face, the hopeful, unguarded expression also housed there reminded Richard that James was hardly older than his own daughter.